Leeds Engines in FilmAll | Kitson | Manning Wardle | Hunslet | Hudswell Clarke | John Fowler | Booth

 Louis Le Prince was born in France and he developed some experimental cameras for taking moving images.
-His pioneering film was taken in Leeds and there is a clip taken from the canal office in Leeds of Leeds Bridge.
-This shows the horse drawn traffic of the day – it can be viewed on the Leodis site.
+His pioneering film was taken in Leeds and there is a clip taken from the canal office in Leeds of Leeds Bridge (see below).
+This shows the horse drawn traffic of the day.
 Unfortunately Le Prince vanished on a trip to France never to be seen again so we can only speculate about what his later work would have involved.
 A blue plaque is located on the canal offices commemorating him.

 "The World's Finest Cinematograph Projector"